cabgfx/cabgfx.github.com/_posts/2013-02-01-stop-dissing-your-clients.md

 Then, perhaps, the real issue is: Don't work with amateurs.
 Don't work with anyone who doesn't respect you, your craft or your position as an equal partner in a professional relationship.
 Learn to gauge your client's initial level of engagement, and if it doesn't meet the standards you hold yourself to, disengage.
 It's that simple.

-I'm not saying you should just fire customers willy-nilly (bad idea if you're in it for the long haul), and I'm definitely not advocating an elitist approach to how you conduct your businees.
+I'm not saying you should just fire customers willy-nilly (bad idea if you're in it for the long haul), and I'm definitely not advocating an elitist approach to how you conduct your business.
 However, [*No* is such a powerful word][no], and I'm beginning to see how, when employed with good sense and respect, it can be truly liberating.

 [no]: http://jasonsantamaria.com/articles/saying-no (A great CreativeMornings talk by Jason Santa Maria.)